Sgouws/nylas-mail-community-themes/README.md

 Issues and bugs realting to specific themes should be directed at their respective Github pages.

 For issues relating to this list, please feel free to send an Issue.

+## To-do
+* Categorize themes into light/card/high contrast etc.
+* Basic writeup for each theme